WHAT TO WEAR TO A SCHOOL FORMAL FOR GUYS

 Youtube tutorials too hard?
 We feel you.
 Luckily, you’ve got some options.
 This outfit is still formalwear, but we’ve cranked the personality right up.
 The centrepiece is obviously that combination of olive green tux and black turtleneck sweater.
 It’s low-key, sophisticated, with a little nod to 1970s New York style.
 Guaranteed crowd pleaser.SHOP THE LOOK

 For a slightly softer look, don’t write-off the light grey suit.
 This is a good option for spring and summer formals, when black-on-black might look a bit heavy.
-Start with a three piece suit: that’s a light grey jacket, with matching vest and pants.
-Then simply highlight with a dusty pastel shade—pink and grey have always been best mates.
-Find a pocket square to match and Rob’s your father’s brother.
+Start with a three-piece suit: that’s a light grey tailored jacket, with matching vest and pants.
+Then simply highlight with a dusty pastel shade—pink and grey is a great combination.
+Find a matching pocket square for the ultimate finishing touch.

-Presenting the ultimate black-on-black-on-black formal combo.
+Dress like the icons with the ultimate black-on-black-on-black formal combo.
 Sticking to one shade like this can be risky, but here’s how to do it right.
 Start with a black tux jacket with peak satin lapel.
-Throw on a black dress shirt and black pants.
+Throw on a black dress shirt and black tailored pants.
 Then finish things off with a silver tie pin, white pocket square and a matte leather belt.
-The accessories help break things up (and stop you blending into the shadows like a ninja).
+The accessories help break things up.

 Big props for any guy who rocks a three piece suit to their school formal.
 That classic mix of black jacket, black vest and white dress shirt will never go out of style.
 The trick with this guy is fit: your vest and jacket should be slim and tapered, hugging the torso.
 Anything boxy is going to look weird.
 Also, don’t forget a pop of colour to offset the black.
 An emerald tie and pocket square should fit the bill nicely.

-One of the biggest style tips you learn as you get older: when everyone zigs, you should zag.
-Most guys will rock up to the formal in a standard navy suit or black tie combo, so this outfit will immediately stand out from the pack.
-We’ve mixed a sharp grey suit jacket with black turtleneck sweater, black pants and patent leather shoes.
-Moody and monochrome, with clean, simple lines.
+Don’t feel like rocking the bowtie?
+Most guys will rock up to the formal in a standard navy suit and a tie, so this outfit will immediately stand out from the pack.
+Mix a sharp grey suit jacket with black turtleneck sweater, black tailored pants and patent leather shoes.
+Effortless and monochrome, with clean simple lines.

-If you’re looking for a slim-line silhouette, but can’t really face the whole bow-tie thing, try this guy on for size.
+If you’re looking for a slim-line silhouette but don’t want to commit to the whole black-tie look, try this elegant combination instead.
 All you need is a charcoal suit with strong shoulders, a black turtleneck, black lace-ups (Oxfords or Brogues are the way to go) and a patent leather belt.
-Those charcoal monotone vibes, combined with some slick tailoring, will look good pretty much anywhere.
+A charcoal palette combined with some expert tailoring, will look good pretty much anywhere.
 A solid low-key option.SHOP THE LOOK

-We ripped this look straight out of magazine land, where chisel-faced dudes swan around on red carpets and everyone looks like an extra from Mad Men.
+A look straight out of the red carpet, this outfit is for the bold and stylish.
 We’re calling it the GQ.
-For this guy, you’ll need a slim-fit khaki suit, khaki pants, black turtleneck and some black tassel loafers.
-This is a killer formal outfit: not too stuffy, not too crazy, with a double dose of Smooth Operator.
+For this look, you’ll need a slim-fit khaki suit jacket, matching pants, black turtleneck and some black tassel loafers.
+This is a modern take on a formal outfit: classic silhouettes with modern colours and details.

 Need some high school formal inspo?
 Shop our collab with model and TikTok star Harvey Petito.